PaddlePaddle/Parakeet/examples/speedyspeech/baker/README.md

 The dataset is split into 3 parts, namely train, dev and test, each of which contains a `norm` and `raw` sub folder.
 The raw folder contains log magnitude of mel spectrogram of each utterances, while the norm folder contains normalized spectrogram.
 The statistics used to normalize the spectrogram is computed from the training set, which is located in `dump/train/stats.npy`.

 Also there is a `metadata.jsonl` in each subfolder.
-It is a table-like file which contains phones, tones, durations and ids of each utterance.
+It is a table-like file which contains phones, tones, durations, path of spectrogram, and id of each utterance.

 ## Train the model

 To train the model use the `run.sh`.
+It is an example script to run `train.py`.

 ```bash
 bash run.sh
 ```

-Or you can change some arguments.
+Or you can use `train.py` directly.
 Here's the complete help message.

 ```text
 usage: train.py [-h] [--config CONFIG] [--train-metadata TRAIN_METADATA]